TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Configuration/ModifyLoadedPageTsConfigEvent.rst

     :language: yaml
     :caption: EXT:bolt/Configuration/Services.yaml

+Read :ref:`how to configure dependency injection in extensions <dependency-injection-in-extensions>`.

 Handle the old event in TYPO3 v11 only, but skip old event with TYPO3 v12:

 ..  literalinclude:: _ModifyLoadedPageTsConfigEvent/_Loader.php